My Competitor Added AI. How Do I Catch Up?

 Week 3-6: Pick one high-impact workflow #

-BCG's research shows that less than 10% of employees have reached deep AI adoption (stage 4), while 85% remain at surface-level usage7.
+Less than 10% of employees have reached deep AI adoption, while 85% remain at surface-level usage7.
 The companies pulling ahead aren't the ones with the most AI features.
-They're the ones where a specific AI capability became part of the daily routine.
+They're the ones where AI became part of the daily routine.

 Look at your usage data.
 Where do customers drop off?
 Where do they build spreadsheet workarounds?
 Where does your CS team get the most "can you customize this?" requests?
-That's where AI should go first.
+That's where AI should go.

 Week 7-12: Ship something durable, not ephemeral #

-The output of your AI investment should not be a chat response that disappears when the user closes the tab.
-It should be something installable, shareable, and tailored to the customer's specific context.
+The output of your AI investment shouldn't be a chat response that disappears when the user closes the tab.
+It should be something installable, shareable, and tailored to the customer.

 This is where the build-vs-embed decision matters.
-Building a full AI application layer from scratch, complete with code generation, validation, security inheritance, tenant isolation, and an app marketplace, takes 6-12 months of focused engineering8.
+Building a full AI application layer from scratch takes 6-12 months8.
 That's time you don't have.

-Platforms like Gigacatalyst exist specifically for this scenario.
-They let you embed an AI-powered customization layer into your existing product in weeks, not months.
-Your customers describe the workflow they need in plain language and get a working app that connects to your real APIs and data, same day.
-No changes to your own codebase.
+Platforms like Gigacatalyst exist for this scenario.
+They let you embed an AI-powered customization layer into your product in weeks.
+Your customers describe the workflow they need and get a working app that connects to your APIs and data.
+No changes to your codebase.

-Whether you build or embed, the principle is the same: the output must be per-customer, per-persona, and integrated into their daily workflow.
+Whether you build or embed, the principle is the same: the output must be per-customer and integrated into their daily workflow.
 Generic AI won't save you.

 The 90-day scorecard #